bluelhf/bytecraft/README.md

 > [!Warning]
 > This repository is a stub.
-While ByteCraft works, it does not include
+While ByteCraft works, it only includes
-> any additional syntaxes for interacting with the Bukkit server.
+> minimal syntax for interacting with the Bukkit server.

 # ByteCraft